Research, Analysis and Feasibility of Managed Retreat in Hawaiʻi

 Modeling 3 feet of sea level rise on the South Shore of Oʻahu (Credit: University of Hawai’i at Mānoa, Coastal Geology Group)

-The Office of Planning Coastal Zone Management Program (OP-CZM), under the parameters of the Ocean Resources Management Plan (ORMP), commissioned a project to Assess the Feasibility and Implications of Managed Retreat Strategies for Vulnerable Coastal Areas in Hawai‘i.
+The Office of Planning and Sustainable Development, Coastal Zone Management Program (OPSD-CZM), under the policy metrics of the Ocean Resources Management Plan (ORMP), commissioned a series of projects to assess the feasibility and implications of managed retreat strategies for vulnerable coastal areas in Hawai‘i.

 Before Phase 1 of Ventura, CA Managed Retreat Project at Surfers' Point (Credit: Paul Jenkin, 1995)